Partial Tidal Disruption of Main-Sequence Stars by Intermediate-Mass Black Holes: Results

-where $I_z=\sum m_i r_i^2$ is the moment of inertia about the z-axis of the disk and $M_{\rm disk}$ is the total disk mass.
-The characteristic angular velocity of the disk $\Omega$ is computed as

-where $J_z$ is the total angular momentum around the z-axis (the axis perpendicular to the orbital plane).
-Using these disk properties, we estimate the viscous accretion time scale for the stellar debris bound to the black hole \citep[][]{ShakuraSunyaev1973}:
+We estimate the viscous accretion time scale for the stellar debris bound to the black hole as \citep[][]{ShakuraSunyaev1973}:

-where $\alpha$ is the dimensionless viscosity parameter (we assume $\alpha=0.1$), $h=H/R_{\rm disk}$ (where $H $ is the disk scale height).
+where $\alpha$ is the dimensionless viscosity parameter (we assume $\alpha=0.1$), $\Omega$ is the angular velocity of the disk, $h=H/R_{d}$ (where $H $ is the disk scale height and $R_{d}$ is the disk radius).
 In all calculations, we assume $h=1$ as in our previous study \citep{Kremer_2022}.
-This choice is motivated by previous simulations of super-Eddington disks that demonstrate the disks will rapidly ``puff up" and become thick as a result of disk-wind mass loss \citep[e.g.,][]{NarayanYi1995,Blandford1999,Yuan2012}.
+This choice is motivated by previous simulations of super-Eddington disks that demonstrate the disks will rapidly ``puff up" and become thick as a result of disk-wind mass loss \citep[e.g.,][]{NarayanYi1995, Blandford1999, Yuan2012}.
 It is not clear at what black hole mass the disk would transition from a thick disk to a more classic thin disk.
-We anticipate that much higher SMBH-like masses are required for this to matter, and in our $M_{\rm BH} < 10^4 M_{\odot}$ case, the thick disk regime is mostly applicable since the mass transfer rates are highly super-Eddington.
+We anticipate that much higher SMBH-like masses are required for this to matter and in our $M_{\rm BH} < 10^4 M_{\odot}$ case, the thick disk regime is mostly applicable since the mass transfer rates are highly super-Eddington.

-In this work, we use the half-mass disk radius to calculate the basic properties of disks and to predict their possible electromagnetic signatures even though we used regular disk radii in our previous stellar-mass black hole paper \citep[][]{Kremer_2022}.
-This is because as we increase the black hole mass, the radius of the disk gets larger and it takes longer for the entire disk to settle down.
-On a timescale comparable to $t_{\rm fb}$, characteristic disk properties, particularly the half-mass disk radius $R_{\rm disk, 50}$ (cylindrical radius measured from the black hole that encloses half of the disk mass), reaches steady-state.
-Hence, in Columns 9–11 of Table \ref{last_passage}, we list the disk properties calculated at the fallback timescale $1\,t_{\rm fb}$ after the last pericenter passage for all simulations.
 In general, the viscous accretion time scale is longer than the typical fallback timescales.
 In our current SPH simulations, accretion processes are therefore not considered.
 However, we see the trend in our simulations that the fallback timescale becomes longer for very large black hole masses $M_{\rm BH}\gtrsim 10^4\,M_{\odot}$ and the TDE transitions from viscous driven to fallback driven as in the classic SMBH TDE case \citep[e.g.,][]{Rees_1988}.